Identity Theft Recovery

 Authorized User Strategy: Pros, Cons, and Setup

-Adding someone as an authorized user (AU) on a well-managed credit card can help them establish credit history fast — without making them legally responsible for the debt.
-Issuers typically report AU accounts to the credit bureaus, so the AU
+Adding someone as an authorized user on a well-managed credit card can be a fast way to help them build credit history without making them legally responsible for the balance.
+When the card issuer reports authorized user (AU) accounts to

 Credit Mix